 Yes, you can sear sockeye salmon in a non-stick pan.
 However, using a stainless steel or cast-iron pan can create a better crust on the salmon because these types of pains will retain and distribute heat more effectively.
 But use what you have!

 Sockeye salmon is cooked when the outer flesh turns opaque and flakes when tested with a fork.
 I prefer a medium to medium well salmon, which is an internal temperature around 125-130℉.
-For well done salmon, the internal temperature of the thickest part of the fillet should reach 145°F. Be careful not to overcook the salmon, as it can become dry.
+For well done salmon, the internal temperature of the thickest part of the fillet should reach 145°F. Because sockeye is much leaner than Atlantic salmon, be especially careful not to overcook the fish, as it will become dry.

-To store leftover sockeye salmon recipe, allow the salmon to cool completely, then store it in an airtight container in the refrigerator for up to 2-3 days.
+To store leftover sockeye salmon, allow the fish to cool completely, then store it in an airtight container in the refrigerator for up to 2-3 days.
 Reheat the leftovers gently in a pan or oven to maintain their texture and flavor.

 - Total Time: 20 minutes